tlauterbach/poDato/Assets/PoDato/README.md

 }
 ```

-For a more in-depth look at the grammar for parsing purposes, view the [PoDato Grammar File](grammar.pdf).
+For a more in-depth look at the grammar for parsing purposes, take a look at the [PoDato Grammar PDF](grammar.pdf).